Christiantyemele/RustPerfCache/prompt_pattern.md

 - **Performance Metrics**: Suggest adding Prometheus for monitoring.
 - **Framework Flexibility**: Default to Axum, but adapt to Actix Web if specified.

-## Conclusion

-This guide equips LLMs to build robust, performant Rust applications with multi-level caching.
-By using the reusable prompt pattern, you ensure consistent, optimized outputs.
-For reference, see the level-specific docs (`LevelOne-Caching.md`, etc.) and repo examples.
-If generating code, always explain your level choices to build trust.
-Optimize wisely—caching done right scales Rust apps to handle high loads efficiently.